Test time training enhances in-context learning of nonlinear functions: Synthetic experiment

 \section{Synthetic experiment}

 We conducted a numerical experiment to examine the effectiveness of TTT compared to ICL.
-To evaluate whether our theory holds with real-world settings, we trained a GPT-2 model \citep{Radford2019LanguageMA} to learn the Gaussian single-index functions.
+To align the experimental setup with our theoretical framework, we employed a 2-layer GPT-2 model \citep{Radford2019LanguageMA} to learn Gaussian single-index functions.
 See Appendix~\ref{appx:experiment} for further experimental details.